metaprogrammed/go_api_starter/README.md

-Boilerplate RESTful JSON API with Go & Mux
+RESTful JSON API Starter Project with Go & Mux

 To use, clone the repo: